jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ----

-## I am receiving a 500 error after spawning my single-user server (on the
+## 500 error after spawning my single-user server
-URL `/user/you/...`).

-This is often because your single-user server cannot check your cookies with the Hub.
+You receive a 500 error when accessing the URL `/user/you/...`.
+This is often seen when your single-user server cannot check your cookies with the Hub.

 There are two likely reasons for this: